-To be eligible for a DHP, a person must be receiving Housing Benefit and must satisfy the Council that further help is required with housing costs by providing proof of income and expenditure.
+To be eligible for a DHP, a person must be receiving Housing Benefit / Housing costs element of Universal Credit and must satisfy the Council that further help is required with housing costs by providing proof of income and expenditure.

-DHP cannot be awarded where full benefit is already payable.
+DHP cannot be awarded where full Housing Benefit or Universal Credit costs are already payable.

 Applying for Discretionary Housing Payment?

 An application for a Discretionary Housing Payment is made by completing an online application, please find link below: